port2077/jax_projects/README.md

   - Key learning points about JAX's approach

+## Future Plans

+### Phase 2: Transformer Implementation
+- Planning to implement a small-scale transformer (GPT-1 or GPT-2)
+- will follow the nano-gpt implementation from the Karpathy's nano-gpt repo - https://github.com/karpathy/ng-video-lecture
+- Training on a modest text dataset
+- Goals:
+  - Better understand JAX's handling of more complex architectures
+  - Explore JAX's optimization capabilities
+  - Compare implementation complexity with PyTorch

 ## Updates

+- 05/03/2025
+  - Added a new section on the nano-gpt implementation in JAX.
+  - encode,decode and batching functions are added to the nano-gpt implementation in JAX.

   - 10/02/2025
     - Optimized the JAX code to use @nnx.jit only to the training step function and not on the data loading and decoding of the batches of data.